The Sinking of Bethany Ann Crane

-The mayor then turned to Phillip Hogan, the preacher of the First Baptist church, and asked him to say a prayer.
+The mayor then turned to Phillip Hogan, the preacher of the First Baptist Church, and asked him to say a prayer.

 The reverend dabbed a little bead of sweat from his upper lip with his handkerchief then said, “Let us pray.”
 The townspeople bowed their heads.

 “Our most gracious and heavenly father.
 Thank you for the beautiful day you provided for us today and thank you for the opportunity to meet with family and friends here this afternoon.
 We are humbled to be in your presence.
-Please be with Mayor Crane this afternoon as he guides the good people of this town through this meeting and beyond.
+Please be with Mayor Crane this afternoon as he guides the good people of Grover Springs through this meeting and beyond.
 God, bless us and bless our families, especially those who are no longer with us.
 And God bless the United States of America.
 Amen.”

 “Amen,” echoed the townspeople.

-“Thank you, Preacher Hogan for that heartfelt prayer,” the mayor said.
+“Thank you, Preacher Hogan, for that heartfelt prayer,” the mayor said.
 “Now, please, everyone, take your seats.”

 Where were Helen and Bethany Ann?